To the campus community,

 The bSecure team is pleased to launch the bSecure Remote Access VPN (Virtual Private Network) service, using the Palo Alto Networks GlobalProtect software.
 This service allows you to securely access the UC Berkeley network from outside of campus and encrypts the information sent through the network.
 This service replaces the Cisco AnyConnect VPN service.

 Take Action: If you are currently using Cisco AnyConnect VPN, please install the bSecure Remote Access VPN before Sept.
-30, 2019, when the Cisco VPN service will be retired.
+30, 2019 (extended to Oct.
+14), when the Cisco VPN service will be retired.

 Why change VPN services?